openebs/website/docs/main/concepts/architecture.md

 description: This document contains detailed description of OpenEBS Architecture
 ---

-OpenEBS is the leading Open Source implementation of the [Container Attached Storage(CAS)](/docs/concepts/cas) pattern.
+OpenEBS is the leading Open Source implementation of the [Container Native Storage (CNS)](container-native-storage.md) pattern.
 As a part of this approach, OpenEBS uses containers to dynamically provision volumes and provide data services like high availability.
-OpenEBS relies on and extends [Kubernetes](/docs/concepts/basics) itself to orchestrate its volume services.
+OpenEBS relies on and extends [Kubernetes](basics.md) itself to orchestrate its volume services.

 ![openebs hld](../assets/openebs-hld.svg)